Workaholism facts and statistics: everything you need to know

 Definitions of workaholic types in the 1990s

-- The compulsive workers — they are driven to work all the time and represent the universal stereotypical view of workaholics often depicted in media.
+- The compulsive workers are driven to work all the time.
+They represent the universal stereotypical view of workaholics often depicted in the media.

-- The binge workers — they work in binges, rather than continuously.
+- The binge workers work in binges rather than continuously.

-- The closet workers — they hide work so they won't be discovered working when they're not supposed to.
+- The closet workers hide work so they won't be discovered working when they're not supposed to.

-- The work anorexics — they avoid work through procrastination but feel a rush of adrenaline when they finish a project at the last minute.
+- The work anorexics avoid work through procrastination.
+But, they feel a rush of adrenaline when they finish a project at the last minute.

-- The compulsive-dependant workaholics — they exhibit symptoms of the obsessive-compulsive personality.
+- The compulsive-dependent workaholics exhibit symptoms of the obsessive-compulsive personality.

-- The perfectionist workaholics — they are preoccupied with rules and details and pursue work and productivity at the cost of social activities leisure time.
+- The perfectionist workaholics are preoccupied with rules and details.
+They pursue work and productivity at the cost of social activities and leisure time.

-- The achievement-oriented workaholics — they strive toward success and achievement in moderately difficult tasks and are thus viewed positively.
+- The achievement-oriented workaholics strive toward success and achievement in moderately difficult tasks.
+Thus, people view them positively.

 Definitions of workaholic types in the 2000s

 - The relentless workaholics — they aim to work all the time and believe work is more important than anything else in life.
-Viewed as similar to Oates' dyed-in-the-wool workaholics.
+They are viewed as similar to Oates' dyed-in-the-wool workaholics.

 - The procrastinating workaholics — they procrastinate until the last minute and then work frantically to finish a task.

-- The high stimulus-seeking workaholics — they are easily bored and seek excitement in the form of tight work schedules, peppered with multiple (preferably new) parallel projects.
+- The high stimulus-seeking workaholics — they are easily bored and seek excitement through tight work schedules peppered with multiple (preferably new) parallel projects.

 - The bureaupathic workaholics — they tend to prolong tasks and create additional work.